gusaiani/gusaiani/README.md

 #### Niramekko

-Co-founder · from 2006 to 2013 · All I can say is it included Flash
+Co-founder · from 2006 to 2013 · It included Flash